From how to handle interviews to knowing your rights and where to find more help, here's the info you need to thrive at work

 If your arthritis does stop you from working altogether, the Jobcentre Plus team will be able to tell you what your options are.

-There are some useful resources out there including Working With Arthritis, a guide from Versus Arthritis, with a helpline to talk things over with someone who understands what having arthritis is like.
+There are some useful resources out there, including Working With Arthritis, a guide from Versus Arthritis, with a helpline to talk things over with someone who understands what having arthritis is like.

 The Citizens Advice Bureau has some great advice about how to handle problems at work.

 There is also a Civil Legal Advice helpline which gives free, independent and confidential advice on debt, housing, family, welfare benefits, discrimination and education.
 The helpline number is: 0345 345 4 345.
 It is open from 9am to 8.00pm, Monday to Friday and from 9am to 12.30pm on a Saturday.
 Calls cost up to 12p a minute from a BT landline, although it will usually be more expensive from a mobile.

 There are also useful leaflets on work issues, for you and your employer, on the NRAS website.
 Find them here.